FranceGrilles/monitoring-os/README.md

 The cacert parameter is not mandatory.

-Before to configure Nagios to use this probes, it is wise to check that they are working properly:
+Before configuring Nagios to use these probes, it is wise to check that they are working properly:
 ```
 # sudo -u nagios /usr/lib64/nagios/plugins/check_os_keystone /var/spool/nagios/.creds/my_site.conf
 OK - Keystone API successfully tested.